jonathangraham/jonathangraham.github.io/_posts/2016-01-07-property_based_testing_clojure_functions.md

 We now have property-based tests covering all of our implementations of the Clojure functions, and we can have much more confidence that our functions work as we want.
 The tests look at the expected behaviour of the code, rather than specific outputs, and there is considerably less test code to maintain compared to the unit tests.

 Does this all mean that the unit tests were not required?
 Not at all.
 The unit tests helped me to design out my code, and to understand how the functions worked.
 They just didn't give me the confidence that I needed that I had covered the scope of inputs that are possible, and this is really where the property-based tests shine.

+Although I didn't need to change my function implementation code at all, I did not write property-based tests that all passed first time.
+It took a couple of iterations to write the generators and properties that actually tested what I needed, and that were clean and concise.
+As I was debugging my failing tests, the shrink feature of test.check was very useful.
+This takes a failing test and shrinks it to the smallest example that still fails.
+As an example, when I first wrote the tests for map and pmap, I wrote ```map list (concat cs)```, which will just create a list of the sequence of collections.
+What I actually needed was to use ```apply``` to pass each of the collections within the sequence to the map function.
+My mistake only became evident in the timed-test for pmap, and the shrunk result showed me that I had a collection with a single item, even though I'd generated collections that required more than one element.
+Obviously, trying to run a single operation in parallel is not going to be any quicker, hence the test failure.

 The source code for the implementations of the Clojure functions and associated tests are on <a href="https://github.com/jonathangraham/clojure_functions">github</a>.